-&lt;sup>1An accelerator is a "fixed-term, cohort-based program for startups, including mentorship and/or educational components, that ends with a graduation event or demo-day.
+1An accelerator is a "fixed-term, cohort-based program for startups, including mentorship and/or educational components, that ends with a graduation event or demo-day.
 These programs aim to accelerate the growth of startups by providing resources, mentorship, and networking opportunities."
 (Cohen et al. (2014)).

-A second challenge is that mentorship is subject to selection bias.
-The correlation between mentorship and startup's performance is the result of two potential factors: selection, where mentors choose to mentor startups with higher ex-ante potentials, and the causal effect of mentorship on performance.
-To address this endogeneity issue, other empirical work has used several instrumental variables or designed experiments to isolate the causal effect of mentorship on performance.
+Mentorship is also subject to selection bias.
+The other common challenge is that the correlation between mentorship and startup's performance is the result of two potential factors: selection, where mentors choose to mentor startups with higher ex-ante potentials, and the causal effect of mentorship on performance.
+To address this endogeneity issue, other empirical work has used several instrumental variables or have designed experiments to isolate the causal effect of mentorship on performance.
 Advice implementation can also be endogenous, as higher-quality startups may be better at implementing advice.
-I leverage the exogenous interactions between mentors and startups that occur before formal mentorship allocations in the CDL program, along with the random availability of mentors due to personal scheduling conflicts, as instrumental variables to isolate the causal effect of mentorship interactions and advice implementations on startup performance.
+I leverage the exogenous interactions between mentors and startups that occur before formal mentorship allocations in the CDL program, along with the random availability of mentors due to personal scheduling conflicts, as instrumental variables to isolate the causal effect of mentorship and startups on startup performance.

-Third challenge lies in distinguishing between different types of advice, as not all mentorship interactions are the same.
+Another challenge lies in distinguishing between different types of advice, as not all mentorship interactions are the same.
 The value of mentorship can vary depending on whether the advice fundamentally changes an entrepreneur's strategy or just helps with facilitating an existing plan.
 Accurately assessing the impact of advice requires knowing what the entrepreneur's strategy would have been without mentorship, which is often unobservable.
-In practice, we often only see the final implemented plan, which could be a result of the entrepreneur's original idea, the mentor's influence, or a combination of both.
+However, in practice, we often only see the final implemented plan, which could be a result of the entrepreneur's original idea, the mentor's influence, or a combination of both.
 The challenge is that we cannot usually observe what the entrepreneur's original plan would have been in the absence of mentorship, making it difficult to determine the true impact of the mentor's guidance on strategic decision-making.

-A distinctive feature of the Creative Destruction Lab (CDL), where entrepreneurs propose initial plans and mentors finalize alternative ones, provides the data that would otherwise be unobserved, allowing me to measure the advice on entrepreneur's original plans.
+The unique feature of the Creative Destruction Lab (CDL), where entrepreneurs propose initial plans and mentors suggest alternatives, provides the data that would otherwise be unobserved, allowing me to measure the advice on entrepreneur's original plans.
 By estimating a structural model that accounts for the endogenous implementation of advice, I conduct a counterfactual analysis to simulate what the outcomes would have been if entrepreneurs had received support in executing their original plans, without mentors intervening to change the strategic direction.